 Read the Yale News Article about the recent flight here.

 The Mechanical Artifact: Ultra Space (ARCH 2238) is a recurring class that is co-taught by Dana Karwas and Ariel Ekblaw.
 The course serves as a curricular collaboration between the CCAM, the Yale School of Architecture, and the MIT Space Exploration Initiative.
 The course questions:

 How can we evolve a new culture of off-planet life, and what are the artifacts that will support this culture?
 How will the histories, philosophies, and myths of the cosmos invert our relationship to space once we get beyond the scientific and technological achievements needed to maintain human life there?
 How, in the new Space Age, will we bring our values, pursuits, and creativity with us?
 As the space population increases how will democratization, colonization, and urbanization be considered?

 The Mechanical Artifact: Ultra Space was designed to engage these questions and to connect architecture and design students to an unfolding sci-fi space future, and to bring together the different perspectives and expertise across the CCAM, the Yale School of Architecture, and the MIT Space Exploration Initiative.

-The students’ culminating projects can be read about here.
-Each product served as a mechanism, device, lesson, story, or experience for creatively designing for the zero-G environment.
-Students were able to grow and learn in practice and skill from this practical exercise in designing for space, while at the same time engaging thoughtfully about their role in the future of space exploration.
+Each project serves as a mechanism, device, lesson, story, or experience for creatively designing for the zero-G environment.
+Students are able to grow and learn in practice and skill from this practical exercise in designing for space, while at the same time engaging thoughtfully about their role in the future of space exploration.

 Image Credit: Steve Boxall Zero-G